liamsullyy/FX-Trading-Analysis-Repository/docs/implementation_guide.md

 These paths are created if they do not already exist, so no manual folder setup is needed.

+### Do I need to run every file in the repository?

+No. The repository ships with supporting documentation and helper modules, but the **only** executable you need for the default workflow is `scripts/fetch_g10_data.py`.
+Running that script orchestrates the entire pipeline—pulling data, engineering features, saving the dataset, and generating the diagnostic outputs listed above.
+The other files are reference material (`docs/`, `README.md`) or generated artifacts (`data/`, `plots/`).

 ## 6. (Optional) Inspect outputs in your IDE

 - Use your editor’s CSV viewer to open the dataset and verify column names.